Beaver Falls: The Crown Jewel of Havasupai

 The Trail to Beaver Falls

-The hike begins by descending through the ladders, chains, and tunnels of Mooney Falls.
+The hike begins by descending through the ladders, chains, and the tunnels of Mooney Falls.
 The descent into Mooney is adventurous and not for the faint of heart, but it is 100% doable and worth the effort!

 ⚠️ Safety Tip: Take your time, wear grippy shoes and gloves, and use both hands- this descent is serious, especially when wet!